Kellie Daly - QA Manager, Sanford

-Irish born Kellie Daly and her North Island husband Sam, were living in Australia when they decided to move back to NZ to settle with their 2-year-old son Jonah.
-They’ve now been in Timaru six months.
+Irish born Kellie Daly and her North Island husband Sam, were living in Australia when they decided to move back to NZ to settle with their son Jonah.

 “It’s like the best thing here – we love it!
 Timaru to us is like a little hidden gem.
 It’s not too small, not too big, and quite family orientated.
 It’s got the mountains, the sea and the beach, a mix of everything, we couldn’t ask for more.”